aritrasa45/AZ-Unlimitedx/README.md

-## Its a tool for genereating numbers accoding to users requirements. 😬😲
+## Its a tool for genereating numbers accoding to users requirements..It is entirely coded on python, by aritrasa

 > [!IMPORTANT]